amanuelbelete95/backgroundColor/README.md

 # backgroundColor

 In this project, user can constantly change the background Color of the web page.
 I have used javascript, HTML and CSS while building this projects

+## suhbheader

+This is show case of git and github